-The responsible entity must collect data to calculate the carbon account of a product or service for a full calendar or financial year before a carbon neutral claim can be made.
+The responsible entity must collect data to calculate the organisation's carbon account for a full calendar or financial year before a carbon neutral claim can be made.
 This is known as the base year.
 The base year carbon account must be independently validated (Section 2.6).